WHEELING (A NEW AND EXCITING GAME FOR CYCLISTS)

 J. Jacques & Son, London, 1896

-If we look closely at the two bigger boards, we find that although both boards are by J. Jacques & Son, but the printing is finer on the game on the left.
+If we look closely at the two bigger boards, we find that although both boards are by J. Jacques & Son, the printing is finer on the "canonical" version of the game.
 On the other hand, the board in the boxed edition is smaller and the drawing is much coarser.

 There are also (at least) three slightly different versions of the rules (see below).